Gratitude – An American Celebrates Canadian Thanksgiving

 I’m grateful to be settling into a fall that will undoubtedly be fraught with this unexpected reminder to be thankful.
 By the time American Thanksgiving gets here, we’ll have the results of the election (and hopefully a new president), we’ll likely be deep in another wave of COVID, and will be suffering the isolation that comes with winter.
 But hopefully amidst all of that, I’ll hold onto this October surprise reminder to give thanks for the little things: marshmallows on potatoes, two extra burners, a well curated kitchen accessories drawer.

 I’ll also be thankful for the big things: Celine Dion, Shania Twain, Michael Buble.
 All Canadians.
 Who knew?
-Thanks to Canadian Thanksgiving and the beauty of Spotify’s Canadian heritage playlist, I do.
+Thanks to Canadian Thanksgiving and the magic of Spotify’s Canadian heritage playlist, I do.

 Recovering journalist who discovered a life outside of news leaves you time for things like getting angry, cooking and traveling.
 Plus, hopefully, writing.
 I’m a wife, dog mom and Washingtonian.